 Pingroupie is like a Group Board directory for all niche’s.
 You can also use it as a search engine.

-Third Option: Manual Search
+Second Option: Manual Search

 This is the easiest option, but you have the least amount of analytical detail so you won’t know if the board you are joining has a high repin rate.